ted-tanner/entries-backend/Readme.md

 ## TODO

+* Fix Docker environment
-* Use more string slices to avoid extra allocations when creatin structs
+* Use more string slices to avoid extra allocations when creating structs
 * Test signin and OTP verification endpoints!
 * Get Redis and email delivery set up
 * Logout endpoint: VALIDATE THE TOKEN FOR THE USER FIRST!!!
 Currently, anyone could add anything to the blacklist